How and Where to Mount Your Baby Monitor

 These work for any model of baby monitor.
 Many have a clip and flexible arms system to attach to furniture and shelves.

 - GET THE BEST VIEW OF YOUR BABY – this flexible baby monitor holder allows you to get the perfect view of your infant.
 No more balancing of the baby camera on the edge of the cot.
-This baby camera shelf / holder can be attached to all kinds of furniture or a window sill to give you complete view of your sleeping baby.
+This baby camera shelf / holder can be attached to all kinds of furniture or window sill to give you complete view of your sleeping baby.
 You can reposition and bend it to find the best spot from almost anywhere in the nursery.
-Your baby will never roll out of the view.
+Your baby will never roll out of view.
 No more coming back to readjust the monitor.
+Attach it to a crib, bassinet, play n pack, dresser, night stand or any furniture that has a 90 degree edge

-- EASY TO USE, NO STICKING ON WALLS, NO DRILLING – The baby camera shelf has a strong clamp that holds securely to most surfaces, and is easy to attach on furniture in the room.
+- EASY TO USE, NO STICKING ON WALLS, NO DRILLING – The baby camera holder, alternative to a shelf has a strong clamp that holds securely to most surfaces, and is easy to attach on furniture in the room.
 Bend and rotate it to change the baby monitor position as required for best results.
-This camera holder is secure and strong.
-The baby video camera is firmly affixed within the clamp and supported by a rubber silicone strip.
-The holder will not damage furniture.
-PLEASE FOLLOW THE INSTALLATION INSTRUCTIONS.
+FlexxiCam is secure and strong.
+The baby video camera is firmly affixed within the clamp and supported by a rubber silicone strip so the holder will not damage furniture.

 - TAKE IT AWAY ON VACATION OR OVERNIGHT STAY – Unlike other permanently affixed baby monitor shelves, this one is portable, easy to disassemble and pack.
-You can take it with you on vacation, or an overnight stay where you need the baby camera most, to enjoy your time away.
+You can take it with you on vacation, or an overnight stay where you need the baby camera most.
 Bend the holder as required and fold into a small bag, and you’re good to go.

 How long can you use a baby monitor?